Flynn-ADA/ada-uno-assignment/README.md

 Some design challenges that I faced involved the use of separate folders and files for different components.
 This meant that I faced difficulty in mutating props and states from outside components.
 An example of this was how I was going to remove a card from the players hand apon it being clicked in a different file to which the player was instantiated.
 In order to overcome this, I resulted to moving the onClick function up a level to a div where the player hand rendering is being called.
 This was in the main app file where the player is instantiated.
 This allowed me to edit the players hand directly, as the function was present in the same file as the instantiation.

 ## Evalutation
-## Code refactoring
+### Analysis / Code refactoring
 An example of when I performed some code refactoring was when I came across code duplication within the Pile Class.
 I was essentially recreating the UnoCard component instead of importing it from the UnoCard class.
 I came across this during Phase 2 of development.
 An image of the refactored code can be found below:

 <img width="741" alt="image" src="https://user-images.githubusercontent.com/54669337/208786824-0dd7524e-cb95-4e7d-b0f4-016d79230dee.png">

 I avoided most code smells through the use of a linter.
 This allowed me to format my document upon saving.
 This meant that I could use whitespace and linebreaks to effectively improve the readability of my code.
-My linter also allowed me to make sure that I was punctuating every necesarry line with semi-colons and brackets.
+My linter also allowed me to make sure that I was punctuating every necesarry line with semi-colons and correct brackets.

 ### Advanced Programming Principles
 Throughout my code, I effectively used a wide range of advanced programming principles in order to drive the development of the code.
 Some of these principles can be found and analysed below